 * Limits are one-time (`period = 0`) or recurring (`period > 0`, in seconds).
 Recurring limits roll over to `max` when `current_timestamp >= periodEnd`.

-* Limits can be updated by the Root Key via `updateSpendingLimit()`.
+* Limits can be updated by the Root Key or an active admin access key via `updateSpendingLimit()`.
 An update resets `remaining` and `max` to `newLimit` but preserves the configured `period` and current `periodEnd`.

 * Spending limits only apply to TIP20 `transfer()`, `transferWithMemo()`, and `approve()` calls